lloydtwum/alx-low_level_programming/0x00-hello_world/README.md

-this compiles a C file an creates an exe named cisfun
+this script prints exactly programming is like building a multilingual puzzle